-Activity #2 Frequency A verage Duration L (D, W, M, I) Short < 30 mins Long up to 2 hrs Ex tended > 2 hrs
+Activity #2 Frequency Average Duration 1 (D, W, M, I) Short < 30 mins Long up to 2 hrs Extended > 2 hrs

 Meeting one on one with an Indigenous student.
-A sensitive disclosure occurs and the incumbent must stop the exchange and relocate to another more private setting due to confidentiality and the open nature of the existing office.
-W x Can concentration or focus be maintained t x Usually , however concentration is inter private and the sensitive nature of the rrupted as must
+A sensitive disclosure occurs and W Х the incumbent must stop the exchange and relocate to another more private setting due to confidentiality and the open nature of the existing office.

+Can concentration or focus be maintained throughout the duration of the activity?
+If not, why?